typedrat/gleeches-and-dragons/content/chapters/13-skills.md

       - Active, Combat, Physical
       - Your general-use defense skill, representing your ability to avoid attacks.
       - Can also be used to test your ability to dodge and evade.

-  - Fly (COO)

-      - Active, Movement, Physical
-      - Used to represent your character’s skill at flying and areal maneuvering.
-      - There’s no rule against a creature that can’t fly taking ranks in the fly skill—although it also won’t do them much good.

   - Intimidate (SAV)